 Digestion is also disrupted through hunching since it makes it more difficult for food to pass through the intestines efficiently.
 Poor posture also leads to problems with our body’s fibers, nervous system, and muscles.
 With good posture, the brain receives the appropriate information regarding when to stand upright and how to balance.
 With bad posture, the brain has to constantly remind the body to keep standing upright, which contracts muscles over a long period of time.
 This misinformation, along with prolonged use of phasic fibers, is a reason why fatigue is a common symptom of bad posture.

 No two cases of poor posture are alike.
 It is important to undergo a complete and accurate analysis before effective treatment can begin.
 The most beneficial treatments for poor posture include physical therapy, osteopathic treatment, and chiropractic manipulation.
 These treatments can be used separately or in combination in order to help stretch, strengthen, and support the body until it is functioning as it is should be.

-Contact Pinnacle Chiropractic and Spinal Rehab Center today at (303) 683-5060 for expert advice or to book an appointment.
+Contact Pinnacle Chiropractic and Spinal Rehab Center today Highlands Ranch, CO for expert advice or to book an appointment.